DataDog/integrations-core/lastpass/README.md

 Configure the Datadog endpoint to forward LastPass logs to Datadog.

-1. Navigate to `LastPass` integration on DataDog platform.
+1. Navigate to `LastPass` integration on Datadog platform.
 2. Add your LastPass credentials.

 | LastPass Parameters | Description                                                          |